-Complete equality among all "races"-even if there are requirements for literacy or property ownership.
+Complete equality among all "races"-even if there are requirements for literacy or property ownership-in voting rights.

-Week 16, Day 2 - Chapter XV: The Secret of Success in Public Speaking
+Chapter XV: The Secret of Success in Public Speaking

 1. What does Washington say about nervousness in public speaking?

 That he is quite nervous each time he speaks, and that he attempts to overcome this by forging a link between himself and the audience.